HALLOWED GROUND – WOMEN DOCTORS IN WAR

 Three rehearsed readings of Hallowed Ground – Women Doctors in War were presented in December 2016 as part of La Mama’s Exploration Season.
 This performance outcome was part of the first development phase funded by the Anzac Centenary Arts and Culture Fund, presented by The Shift Theatre, Auspicious Arts Projects and La Mama Theatre.
 In 2017 Hallowed Ground – Women Doctors in War has generated significant interest.
 The Australian Medical Association (AMA), invited The Shift Theatre to share a short excerpt of the current script at their National Conference in May 2017.
 The play was also selected for Showcase Victoria where this excerpt was presented.
 The Showcase platform is enabling us to connect through Regional Arts Victoria with regional and interstate venues for future touring.
 For information on the regional tour in 2019 or to book the production contact Dale Packard firstname.lastname@example.org at Regional Arts Victoria.

-Click here to see the Hallowed Ground promo
+Click here to see Hallowed Ground Meet the Cast

 Photo by Nancy Flammea of Captured Image Photography Melbourne